 The sequel to The Last of Us is strongly focused on the “true horror is other people” theme.
 Still, it packs plenty of them fungus zombies that you’ll now face as Ellie, as opposed to Joel who was the protagonist of the previous game.

 It’s a highly cinematic experience that boasts a harsh, brutal story.
 Expect lots of twists along the way, too.
 Gameplay-wise, it’s a mixture of survival horror, action-adventure and stealth where you need to explore your surroundings in search for valuable items and avoid – or kill – enemies that you encounter along the way, either hostile humans or zombies infected by a mutant Cordyceps fungus.

 There are two things that you should know about Bloober Team’s The Medium.
 First, it’s inspired by the works of a famous Polish painter, Zdzisław Beksiński.
 Second, you’ll often explore two realms at once: the real, physical world and the spirit world.
 The thing is that it’s hard to say which one is more horrifying.

 The Medium is set in Poland.
 Marianne, the protagonist of the game, is investigating weird things happening at the Niwa holiday resort.
 Her ability to see the spirit world is both helpful and extremely dangerous.

 Oh, and the game features music composed by none other than Akira Yamaoka of Silent Hill fame (in addition to Arkadiusz Reikowski).

 Resident Evil Village

-Ethan Winters, the protagonist of Resident Evil VII is a fellow with poor luck in life.
-Even a few years after his misadventure in Louisiana problems come knocking on his door with the heavy knuckles of Chris Redfield.
-The series’ mainstay kicks off the game’s story and sends Ethan on a chase that will lead Winters to a European village.
-A village where weird things happen, of course.
+>Ethan Winters, the protagonist of Resident Evil 7: Biohazard, is a fellow with poor luck in life.
+A couple of years after his misadventures in Louisiana problems come knocking on his door again.
+Ethan’s chase after Chris Redfield takes him to a weird village somewhere in Europe.